-- 71.1 A member, affiliate or relevant person may appeal an interim order made against them by serving a notice of appeal on the Head of Committees and Tribunals within 28 days of service on them of the Tribunal's record of decision specifying one or more of the grounds of appeal set out in IDR 71.3.
-For the avoidance of doubt, the Conduct Department may not appeal a refusal by a Tribunal to make an interim order. - 71.2 Where a member, affiliate or relevant person serves a notice of appeal in accordance with IDR 72.1, the interim order shall remain in force pending the determination of the appeal by an Appeal Panel. - 71.3 The grounds on which an interim order may be appealed are: - a. that the test for making an interim order set out in IDR 30.2 has not been met; and/or - b. that the interim order is excessive; and/or - c. that the interim order is flawed because of a serious procedural or other irregularity in the proceedings before the Tribunal. - 71.4 On receiving a notice of appeal in relation to an interim order, the Head of Committees and Tribunals shall: - a. serve a copy of the notice of appeal on the Conduct Department representative; - b. request the Appeal Committee Chair to appoint an Appeal Panel; and - c. notify both parties of the date, time, location or format of the appeal hearing which shall be at least 14 days from the date of service of notice of the appeal hearing on the parties. - 71.5 The Conduct Department may serve on the member, affiliate or relevant person, and the Head of Committees and Tribunals, an answer to the notice of appeal against the interim order at least 7 days before the date fixed for the appeal hearing.
+- 70.1 A member, affiliate or relevant person may appeal an interim order by serving a notice of appeal on the Head of Committees and Tribunals within 28 days of service on them of the Tribunal's record of decision specifying one or more of the grounds of appeal set out in IDR 70.3.
+For the avoidance of doubt, the Conduct Department may not appeal a refusal by a Tribunal of an interim order application. - 70.2 Where a member, affiliate or relevant person serves a notice of appeal in accordance with IDR 70.1, the interim order shall remain in force pending the determination of the appeal by an Appeal Panel. - 70.3 The grounds on which an interim order may be appealed are: - a. the test for making an interim order set out in IDR 30.2 has not been met; and/or - b. the interim order is excessive; and/or - c. the interim order is unjust because of a serious procedural or other irregularity in the proceedings before the Tribunal. - 70.4 On receiving a notice of appeal in relation to an interim order, the Head of Committees and Tribunals shall: - a. serve a copy of the notice of appeal on the Conduct Department representative: - b. request the Appeal Committee Chair to appoint an Appeal Panel; and

+- c. notify both parties of the date, time, location or format of the appeal hearing which shall be at least 14 days from the date of service of notice of the appeal hearing on the parties. - 70.5 The Conduct Department may serve on the member, affiliate or relevant person, and the Head of Committees and Tribunals, an answer to the notice of appeal against the interim order at least 7 days before the date fixed for the appeal hearing.